-Cervical nerves exit the cervical spine (neck) at each level, C1 – C7, (nerves in the neck exit above the designated vertebral level at all levels except the last one; C8 exits below C7 vertebra) and then branch out to supply muscles that enable the shoulders, arms, hands and fingers to function.
+Cervical nerves exit the cervical spine (neck) at each level, C1 - C7.
+Nerves in the neck exit above the designated vertebral level at all levels except the last one (C8 exits below the C7 vertebra), and then branch out to supply muscles that enable the shoulders, arms, hands and fingers to function.
 They also carry sensory fibers to the skin and muscles that provide sensation.

 Causes of Cervical Radiculopathy

 Any condition that injures or somehow irritates the cervical nerve can cause cervical radiculopathy.
 The most common causes include:

 - Cervical Herniated Disc.
 If the inner material of the cervical disc herniates, or leaks out, and inflames and/or impinges on the adjacent nerve, it can cause a cervical radiculopathy.